fundu-rs/fundu/README.md

 assert_eq!(parse_duration(input).unwrap(), Duration::new(100, 0));
 ```

-When a customization of the accepted [TimeUnit](#time-units)s is required then the builder
+When a customization of the accepted [TimeUnit](#time-units)s is required, then the builder
 `DurationParser` can be used.

 ```rust